OurTechCommunity/catchup/CONTRIBUTING.md

 -   Once your changes are complete, stage and push your modifications to your repository.
 -   Finally, open a pull request on the OTC CatchUp repository.

+### Session Summaries & Organization Guidelines

+- Summaries should capture the essence of the discussion without being overly detailed.
+If key context is missing, include relevant links at the end.
+- The catchUp sessions follow a round-robin format where different members take turns managing the session and drafting the summary.
+Responsibilities can be shared if needed.
+- If you know you won’t be available, please inform the team at least 24 hours in advance.
+Emergencies can be managed as they arise.
+- Maintain a separate document for each catchUp summary so that someone else can easily pick up and complete the work if required.
+- When hosting CatchUp, warmly greet new members and introduce them to OTC by explaining how each part of the community operates.
+Previously, sessions featured segments for introductions, project showcases, and open tech discussions.

 ## Git Hooks and Commit Conventions

 This repo uses [Husky](https://typicode.github.io/husky) 'pre-commit' and 'commit-msg' hooks to enforce code quality and commit consistency.
 These hooks run automatically when one tries to create a commit.